RIU Arranges Five-day Workshop For Women Network Engineers At Women University Swabi - UrduPoint

 RIU Arranges Five-day Workshop For Women Network Engineers At Women University Swabi

-Riphah Institute of Systems Engineering of Riphah International University (RIU) arranged a five-day "Hands-on Network Security Training and workshop at Women University, Swabi, from October October 12 to 16
+Riphah Institute of Systems Engineering of Riphah International University (RIU) has arranged a five-day "Hands-on Network Security" training and workshop at Women University, Swabi

-SWABI, (UrduPoint / Pakistan Point News - 16th Oct, 2020 ) :Riphah Institute of Systems Engineering of Riphah International University (RIU) arranged a five-day "Hands-on Network Security Training and workshop at Women University, Swabi, from October October 12 to 16.
+SWABI, (UrduPoint / Pakistan Point News - 17th Oct, 2020 ) :Riphah Institute of Systems Engineering of Riphah International University (RIU) has arranged a five-day "Hands-on Network Security" training and workshop at Women University, Swabi .

 The workshop was aimed to train women network engineers of Pakistan in network security.
 The workshop is the second in series in the project "Network Security Training and Workshop across selected Women Universities in Pakistan.